bisdn/bisdn.github.io/getting_started/install_bisdn_linux.md

 ## Install BISDN Linux via ONIE

 The recommended switch image installation is done via ONIE, a tool that allows installation of Network Operating Systems on bare metal servers.
-This will prevent issues due to the bootloader difference between x86 and ARM platforms, where GRUB and coreboot as used, respectively.
+This will prevent issues due to the bootloader difference between x86 and ARM platforms, where GRUB and coreboot are used, respectively.

 On switches using GRUB bootloader:

 Select `ONIE: Install OS` in the ONIE menu to install a switch image.
-To remove the image select `ONIE: Uninstall OS`.
+To remove the image, select `ONIE: Uninstall OS`.

 On switches using U-Boot bootloader: